De12veloper/Plant-Based-Disease-Detection-Vikarshan-/README.md

 6. Track market prices

 ## Disclaimer
-The machine learning model and training code are the intellectual property of [AHMEDSANA](https://github.com/AHMEDSANA/Plant-Disease-Detection).
+The machine learning model and training code are the intellectual property .
 This project builds upon their work by adding a web interface and additional features for farm management.

-## License
-Please refer to the original project's license at [AHMEDSANA's Repository](https://github.com/AHMEDSANA/Plant-Disease-Detection) for the model and training code.
-The additional features and UI enhancements are available for use under standard open-source terms.